Or, How to Be the Superhero Budgeteer of Your Home

 What’s the Best Way to $ave for Home Repairs and Maintenance?

-If you have direct deposit, you can usually set up more than one account and direct some of your paycheck to a different savings account.
+If you have direct deposit, you can usually set up more than one account and direct some of your paychecks to a different savings account.
 By automatically routing a specified amount to a separate account, you never even “see” that amount enter your household checking account.
 Even Superhero Budgeteers might otherwise be tempted to spend that extra money on a new cape from time to time.

 If you can’t route to a savings account via direct deposit, many banks offer specialty savings accounts linked to a checking account.
 Online banking tools also make it easier for you to move money into a separate savings account and you can set that up to happen automatically once per month on a day you choose.

 You can also consider alternate types of savings vehicles, such as a money market or CD account.
-The downside to these accounts are the limits they have on access to your funds.
+The downside to these accounts is the limits they have on access to your funds.
 If you want to have quick access in case of an emergency home repair, stick with a traditional savings account.

 So, how much should you save?
 Here are the tools you can use to determine how much money to comfortably set aside: